nkwiecienn/BasketSplitter/README.md

 Responsible for splitting the customers basket into groups.
 The algorithm is as it follows:
-- First it reverses the configuration map so that the keys represent means of transport and its keys the products the supermarket can deliver with them.
+- First it reverses the configuration map so that the keys represent delivery methods and its values the products the supermarket can deliver with them.
 - Then it loops over the map to find the transport that can deliver the largest amount of products and removes those products from the entire map so that in the next iteration they are not taken into account.